libasnyder17/chronoamperometry-gui/README.md

 GitHub: [@MosheKin](https://github.com/MosheKin)

 ## Research Supervision
-This project was completed under the guidance of **Dr. Kamille Woronowitcz**, Assistant Professor of Chemistry, Rockland Community College.
+This project was completed under the guidance of **Dr. Kamil Woronowitcz**, Assistant Professor of Chemistry, Rockland Community College.
 We gratefully acknowledge their mentorship and support throughout the development of this project.